 General Information:

-7. California has not affiliated with any existing compact but has adopted legislation allowing it to keep 100% of surplus lines premium tax where California is the insured’s home state (California Insurance Code Section 1775.5(b)).
+- California has adopted legislation allowing it to keep 100% of surplus lines premium tax where California is the insured’s home state (California Insurance Code Section 1775.5(b)).
 Also see California Insurance Code Section 1760.1(e)).

-8. California law does not authorize domestic California surplus lines insurers.
+- California law does not allow the formation of domestic surplus lines insurers in the state.

 Eligibility Requirements For Insurers Qualifying Under NRRA: